 - “Ideal” which forecasts cash receipts if every invoice was paid on its due date.
 This serves as an upper boundary more than a forecast.

 - Predictive payment behavior which forecasts receipts at the invoice and customer level based on historical payment performance and predictive analytics.
 About 80% of the cash flow forecasts are derived from the historical average days to pay.
 The other 20% is compiled using artificial intelligence to project payment date.
 Both types of forecast utilize machine learning to continuously improve their forecasts.
 This yields high forecasting accuracy but requires the powerful computing power that digital technologies can provide.

 - Collector forecasts, which is an accumulation of all “Promises to Pay” logged in the collections module.
 Accuracy depends on the quality and completeness of collector input.
 An alternative method is to use the aggregate cash collection targets established for the month.

 This capability is used to verify the accuracy of the forecast and to understand and plan for substantial cash shortfalls.
 Key capabilities are extensive drill-down (to invoice and customer level) to understand details of the forecast, and robust “What If” simulation to understand the magnitude of the downside of inaccurate forecasts.

 4. Tracking and Monitoring

-Improvement in forecast accuracy is driven by examining variances from actual, understanding their cause, and correcting methods, data sources, etc. It is an iterative process that can be a powerful tool.
-Here again, extensive drill down capabilities enable the improvements.
+Improvement in cash flow forecasting accuracy is driven by examining variances from actual, understanding their cause, and correcting methods, data sources, etc. It is an iterative process that can be a powerful tool.
+Here again, extensive drill-down capabilities enable the improvements.